US readies second attempt at speedy border asylum screenings - Sentinel Colorado

 It’s a tall order.
 It currently takes about four weeks to complete a screening.
 Under Trump’s expedited screenings, about 20% of immigrants were in custody for a week or less, according to the GAO.
 About 86% were held 20 days or less.

-U.S. Citizenship and Immigration Services has identified 480 former asylum officers or those with training to assist about 800 on the expedited screenings, said Michael Knowles, president of American Federation of Government Employees Council 119, which represents asylum officers.
+U.S. Citizenship and Immigration Services has identified 480 former asylum officers or those with training to assist about 800 on the expedited screenings, said Michael Knowles, a spokesman for the American Federation of Government Employees Council 119, which represents asylum officers.
+Despite the staffing surge, Knowles said officers worry about the pace of the work, “like an assembly line, ‘hurry up, hurry up,’ when you have lives at stake.”

 “All hands will be on this deck for the foreseeable future,” Knowles said.
 “We don’t know how long.”